 Everyone was looking forward to the evening as we were going to hot water springs later during the day.
 A shower after days is heavenly.

-The best was yet to come though, our cook and horseman were leaving the next morning so we made a toast for them with local alcohol called INCA tequila.
+The best was yet to come through, our cook and horseman were leaving the next morning so we made a toast for them with local alcohol called INCA tequila.
 I don’t drink back home but that day I decided to not say ‘No’.
 I had one and I don’t know what came on to me I decided to get drunk this evening.
 After 6 years of going without alcohol.
 I had no clue it was that strong though.
 I just wanted to be happy high but every time I would go for shots, the man at the counter would give me way more shots than I paid for and a free shot to take right there while saying ‘Arriba, Abajo, Al Centro, Adentro’.
 He clearly wanted everyone to be drunk as shit.

 I remember telling people in my group that I could get so many shots ‘because I’m sooooo prettyyy’.
 No matter how much I paid, I would come back with a tray full of shots.
 I also recall repeating it a gazillion times.